 Prophet Nigel Gaisie Speaks After Prophecy Is Fulfilled, “God Does Not Bear the Sword in Vain”

-• Prophet Nigel Gaisie has ignited a massive online debate after sharing the challenges he faced after prophesying that Dr Bawumia would win the NPP primaries
+• Prophet Nigel Gaisie has ignited an online debate after sharing the challenges he faced after prophesying the outcome of the NPP primary

-• The man of God openly called out some Ghanaians, especially fellow prophets, for ridiculing and dismissing him over the prophecy he boldly delivered
+• The man of God openly called out some Ghanaians, especially fellow prophets, for ridiculing and dismissing him over what he foresaw

-• Following the prophecy’s fulfilment, Nigel Gaisie has been rejoicing, as Dr Bawumia not only won but secured a commanding victory with over 50% of the votes
+• Prophet Gaisie has been rejoicing since, as Dr Bawumia not only won but secured a commanding victory with over 50 per cent of the votes

 Prophet Nigel Gaisie’s name returned to the centre of national conversation after the New Patriotic Party’s long-awaited flagbearership contest concluded on January 31, 2026.